korenandr/flixtube/services/metadata/README.md

 ## Run tests options

-There is two different types os tests you can launch:
+There are two different types of tests you can run locally (it`s also used in CI pipeline):

 Unit tests: